r57zone/DSAdvance/README.md

 &#8211; Other languages

 # DSAdvance
-Advanced Xbox gamepad emulation for Sony DualSense and DualShock 4.
+Advanced Xbox gamepad emulation for Sony DualSense, DualShock 4, Nintendo Pro controller or Joycons.
 Supports aiming and driving by tilting the gamepad, as well as emulation of sticks on the touchpad.
 Works based on the driver [ViGEm](https://github.com/ViGEm).

 [![](https://user-images.githubusercontent.com/9499881/164945071-5b9f86dd-c396-45a5-817b-fc7068450f02.gif)](https://youtu.be/gkyqO_HuPnk)
 [![](https://user-images.githubusercontent.com/9499881/164945073-cfa1bfb7-cb82-4714-b2ad-7ecd84a5bcfc.gif)](https://youtu.be/gkyqO_HuPnk)

 # Working modes
-Several operating modes are supported, they are switched by pressing the touchpad.
+Several working modes are supported, they are switched by pressing the touchpad for DualSene & DualShock 4 and for Pro controllers & Joy-Cons to the `+`, and `-` buttons.
 Brightness is adjustable without pressing.

 ![](https://user-images.githubusercontent.com/9499881/164546699-7aa59a26-50ff-4b49-82b9-60c666fd6b9a.png)